-The undeveloped Project property has distant and relatively unobstructed views of the Little San Bernardino Mountains to the west, north and east.
-The San Jacinto and Santa Rosa Mountains are visible to the southeast, south and southwest.
-All visible mountain ranges are located over a mile from the Project site and none have a formal designation as a scenic vista in relation to the Project setting.
-Moreover, there are no existing residential structures in the project vicinity that benefit from localized or regional views.
+Overall, there are no salient topographic features or other visual landmarks on-site or on its general surroundings.
+Based on historical maps, the vacant condition has been representative of the property since at least the mid to late 19th century.
+Accordingly, no historic buildings, structures, or other permanent improvements have been known to formerly exist on-site and no physical improvements, structures, natural topographic features or other visual landmarks are currently observable.
+The undeveloped Project property has distant and relatively unobstructed views of the Little San Bernardino Mountains to the west, north, and east.
+The Santa Rosa and San Jacinto Mountains are visible to the southeast, south, and southwest.
+All visible mountain ranges are located over a mile from the project site and none have a formal designation as a scenic vista in relation to the project setting.